Gugedo/spicetify-minimal-visualizer/README.md

 ### Method 1: Marketplace (using +Add CSS)
 If you have the Marketplace installed, go to `Marketplace > Snippets > + Add CSS` and then paste the content found in `visualizer.css`.

-Edit this as you wish.
-If you're following this method, don't forget to add `!important` at the end of each property.

 ### Method 2: Manual (Recommended)
 1. Open your Spicetify `user.css` file.
 2. Paste the content of `visualizer.css` at the end of the file.